 It depends on the size of the shelter.
-The Glass-up, The Versa, or the EMS: YES.
-It requires 2 people for the Nomad
+The Versa, or the EMS: YES.
+It requires 2 people for the Nomad and the Glass UP

-For the Pool Up, it is recommended to have 2 to people for the XL4020 and 3 people for MAX5030.
+For the Pool Up shelters, it is recommended to have at least 2 to people.

 2- How do I move my shelter from the truck to the site if I can't bring my vehicle close enough?